 William died at the start of the twentieth century (1901) but he had left behind him such a solid foundation that the company continued to go from strength to strength during the twentieth century.
 The Queen Street factory was further enlarged and the "Grenson" brand was registered in 1913 (in fact, it is true that the Grenson was one of the first brand names ever to be registered in the UK).

 The business was badly affected by the depression but, like so many similar businesses was called into action during the war to make shoes and boots for British soldiers and by the end of the 1940's was producing more shoes than ever before and employing 400 plus people.
 Grenson continued to be owned and run by the Green family, with Charles AK Green following his father William, CW Sidney Green following his father and finally JW Heyden Green, William's great grandson running the business until the 1980s when he sold it.
-The new owners were the Purslow family who ran the business for nearly thirty years before finally selling it to Tim Little in 2010.
+In 2005 Tim Little was hired to turnaround the company as it had begun to decline, and, after 5 years of extensive restructuring he eventually took it over in 2010 and he and his team still run it today.